 It can be easy to get bogged down in other people's bitterness.
 After all, misery loves company, and it's a lot easier to tear other people down and drag them into the snake pit with you as opposed to building yourself up and helping others do the same.
 So give yourself a break, and stop listening to these people.
 Better yet, give yourself an even stronger dose of mental recovery and do something fun for yourself!

 It can be something as simple as sitting on the couch and binge watching some Netflix one night a week when you "should be doing something else".
 Or it can be something silly and lively and fun like visiting an adult trampoline park (remember the exercise stuff we talked about earlier?).
 Whether it's losing yourself in an entertaining show or indulging in something that makes you feel like a kid again, it's healthy to take a small break every now and then to distance yourself from your problems and remind yourself that there are still little joys in life worth living for.
+One of our goals here at QuickVita is to help you find those joys through our wide selection of wellness enhancement products.

 Are you over-medicated, overworked, overstressed, with barely an outlet for your misery other than a bottle of wine a night and a seemingly bottomless Xanax prescription?
 Maybe you need to flip the table on your life and start fresh.
 This can mean leaving an unhappy marriage, quitting your job so that you can find a more fulfilling career, or going on an international journey of self-discovery where you eat and pray and love your way into an extra large pair of Lane Bryant stretch pants.